JRC welcomes everyone who is committed to a serious and deeply satisfying Jewish life within a pluralistic community.

 After Erev Shabbat services we gather together for a sweet treat and conversation at our weekly Oneg.
 Sponsor an Erev Shabbat Oneg in celebration of a birthday/simcha or in honor of a loved one's Yahrzeit.

 Saturday Mornings (Shabbat)

-At 9:00am, study Torah with Rabbi Rachel Weiss or a member of the JRC community.
+At 9:00am (September–May) study Torah with Rabbi Rachel Weiss or a member of the JRC community.

 All are welcome to take part in a congregant-led Shabbat Minyan service.
 We're always looking for JRC members to lead, chant, give a d'var Torah, and provide the kiddush.
-Click here to sign up to help lead minyan!
-If you are a JRC member and interested in participating, you can download our Minyan Leader's Guide.
-The guide is helpful to members preparing to lead a service and others looking to better understand the structure and flow of our service.
+If you are a JRC member and interested in participating, take a look at the Minyan Leadering Guidelines to help you prepare to lead a service and better understand the structure and flow of our service.